Unit Trust Deed kit

 Is it better to purchase a commercial property in a company or a unit trust?

 With a Unit Trust, you potentially get a 50% CGT relief.
-Plus you may get the small business CGT relief.
+Additionally, you may be eligible for small business CGT relief.
 A Unit Trust does not usually pay the CGT on the sale of an asset.
 Distributions from the Unit Trust form part of the unitholders’ income.
 This is subject to the unitholder’s own marginal tax rate.
-Franking credits, from company dividends like BHP, are available for unitholders in a fixed unit trust.
+Franking credits, from company dividends such as BHP, are available for unitholders in a fixed unit trust.

 A Unit Trust reduces CGT.
 A company is less likely to get the CGT discounts and relief.

 In contrast, wealth is trapped in a company.
-It is hard to get wealth out of a company.
-Also, unless you sell the shares in the company (which buyers generally do not want to do) the company does not get the 50% CGT relief.
-And it is difficult to get the benefit of the small business CGT relief.
+It is challenging to extract wealth from a company.
+Also, unless you sell the shares in the company (which buyers generally do not want) the company does not get the 50% CGT relief.
+It is also difficult to get the small business CGT relief.

-For that reason, Legal Consolidated generally considers a trust, such as a unit trust, the better vehicle in which to purchase a property – especially an appreciation asset.
+For this reason, accountants often consider a trust, such as a unit trust, to be the better vehicle for purchasing a property and other appreciating assets.

 But CGT on the sale of the commercial property is only one issue.
 What about the income earned on the commercial property each year?